MicrosoftDocs/globalization/globalization/input/korean-ime.md

 ## Example

 The Korean word for summer is 여름.
-It consists of 5 letters: ㅇㅕㄹㅡㅁ
+It consists of five letters: ㅇㅕㄹㅡㅁ

 To type the word, select the Korean keyboard layout from the system tray and change to Korean input mode, if necessary.
-Then switch on the Windows OSK so you can easily find the 5 letters on your keyboard (they are on the O, U, F, M, and A keys).
-As you type them, you can see how the IME turns them into 2 syllabic blocks, changing the blocks as you type.
+Then switch on the Windows OSK so you can easily find the five letters on your keyboard (they are on the O, U, F, M, and A keys).
+As you type them, you can see how the IME turns them into two syllabic blocks, changing the blocks as you type.